Can You Get Scholarships for Grad School?

 Fellowships, by contrast, are opportunities awarded to applicants for any number of reasons.
 These opportunities are funded and can vary greatly.
 They may offer someone the opportunity to conduct research at an esteemed institute for years, or they may offer funding to send someone to a foreign country to work on their art for a month.
 Either way, fellowships tend to be extremely competitive, so if you are a graduate school student interested in using a fellowship to fund your college education, be sure to apply early and often in order to increase your chances of success.

 Assistantship positions are a source of graduate school funding in the form of employment.
 These jobs are paid (oftentimes with a salary) graduate student positions and can include tuition waivers and even a living stipend.
 These can offer students in graduate programs the chance to work closely with a professor and gain more professional academic experience.

 Finally, graduate school scholarships are an excellent source of funding for graduate students.
-Scholarships are a source of financial aid that does not need to be repaid, which makes them a great choice for students concerned about debt.
+Graduate student scholarships are a source of financial aid that does not need to be repaid, which makes them a great choice for students concerned about debt.
 Furthermore, graduate school scholarships can cover a wide range of different types of scholarships.
 These scholarships can have specifications regarding academic disciplines, ethnicity, geographical location, grades, and more, so you should be able to find plenty of graduate school scholarships to apply for.